-This document will try to fully integrate presentation of information and discussion for Corner Brook Pulp and Paper Limited limits in the zone, where possible.
+This document will try to fully integrate presentation of information and discussion for Crown Land in the zone, where possible.
 This will be done by combining statistics and other information from each district and reporting for the zone.
-Tables and figures will be constructed such that information for individual districts will be available if a breakout is required.
-Discussion and information will be presented separately for each district where required based on unique and distinct differences in scope and content.
+Tables and figures will be constructed such that information for individual districts will be available if a breakout is required however.
+Discussion and information will be presented separately for each district where warranted based on unique and distinct differences in scope and content.
 The more descriptive sections of this plan will be generic in nature and give information for all ownerships in the zone as well as some broad comparative statistics.
-In this way the reader will get a better overview of the entire zone in the context of all ownerships.
+In this way the reader will get a better overview of the entire zone in the context of all ownerships and not just Crown Land.